kaapomoi/valo/README.md

 # valo

-A flutter app for led control over wi-fi
+An app to control LEDs over Wi-Fi